DSC main entrance to campus

 Outstanding Employee Donald Donado

-Honoring Donald Donado
+Honoring Employee Donald Donado

 When you tune-in to WDSC-TV, it’s easy to take for granted how programs get on the air.
 Despite all the technology used to store content, schedule programming, and automate playback, filling 1,440 minutes per day, 365 days per year still requires someone working hands-on to ensure that every minute is filled with perfectly timed and appropriate content.
 That person behind the curtain at WDSC-TV is Donald.